launchdarkly/ios-client-sdk/MigrationGuide.md

 #### CocoaPods
 - Add `use_frameworks!` to either the root or to any targets that include `LaunchDarkly`
 #### Carthage
 - Replace the `Darkly.framework` for each target with `LaunchDarkly.framework`.
+Non-iOS platform frameworks include the platform in the framework name, e.g. `LaunchDarkly_tvOS.framework`.
 The `DarklyEventSource.framework` should also be present, just as with v2.x.
 - For Objective-C apps using Carthage, turn on `Always Embed Swift Standard Libraries` in Build Settings
-- If you use the copy frameworks carthage script, replace `Darkly.framework` with `LaunchDarkly.framework` in both the Input and Output files entries.
+- If you use the copy frameworks carthage script, replace `Darkly.framework` with `LaunchDarkly.framework` (or the framework with the platform name) in both the Input and Output files entries.

 ### Update imports to `LaunchDarkly`
 - The module was renamed from `Darkly` to `LaunchDarkly`.
-Replace any `#import` that has a LD header with a single `@import LaunchDarkly;` (Objective-C) or `import LaunchDarkly` (Swift)
+Replace any `#import` that has a LD header with a single `@import LaunchDarkly;` (Objective-C) or `import LaunchDarkly` (Swift).
+For non-iOS platforms built outside of CocoaPods, append the platform name to LaunchDarkly, e.g. `@import LaunchDarkly_macOS;` or `import LaunchDarkly_watchOS`.

 ### Update `LDUser` and properties
 - Replace any references to `LDUserBuilder` or `LDUserModel` with `LDUser`